ReactForAll/React-Course/Level_3/5. Managing Forms/README.md

 First off, we'd have to change our functions that we use to load and save forms.
 Currently our `initialState` is a simple statement that returns the form from the `localStorage` if it exists and our default form if it doesn't.
 Let's change that and build a more comprehensive function that can look for the right form from the localStorage, where we'd now be storing multiple forms.

+Since we don't have a way to list our available forms at the moment, let's take the first form in our `localStorage` to test our setup!

 ```js
 const getLocalForms = () => {